 It is important to remember that there are limitations for some layers.
 First, not all layers cover all areas.
 For example, the Forest Service layers don't cover areas that aren't managed by the US Forest Service.
 The image below shows Yosemite National Park, which is managed by the National Park Service, as seen on the Forest Service layer.

 Some layers can't be printed due to licensing restrictions.
 For example, Google's satellite layer can't be printed for these reasons.
-However there is usually a good substitute; in this case, NAIP is your best option if you want to print aerial imagery.
+However there is usually a good substitute; in this case, NAIP or Global Imagery are your best options if you want to print aerial imagery.

 And finally, not all layers are available to download for offline use.
 For example, you can't download OpenStreetMap or TF Outdoors for offline use.